 Equestrian centre or equestrian team - school has own equestrian centre or an equestrian team.

 Since April 2015, Dr Sally Divall MA PhD PGCE, previously deputy head academic.
 Following a BSc and PhD in natural sciences at Cambridge, Dr Divall has worked variously at BP, the Bristol Exploratory, as a visiting lecturer at UWE and as a research fellow at Bath University before joining Stonar in 1999.
-She has two grown up daughters and is a qualified mountain leader.
-Away from work she enjoys off-road running and mountain trekking.
+Providing a welcome stability after several predecessors failed to stay long in the saddle, she has two grown up daughters and is a qualified mountain leader.
+Away from work she enjoys off-road running and mountain...

 Special Education Needs

 |Condition||Provision for in school|

 |ASD - Autistic Spectrum Disorder|